Irish Bacon and Cabbage

 1 Bottle of Guinness

 Sauté the beef and bacon in a little oil.
 Drain off the excess liquid.
-Remove

-on top, and pour in the sauce.
-Cover and place in the oven.
-Cook very gently
+Sprinkle the sugar on top, and pour in the sauce.
+Cover and place in the

-for up to 3 hours at 300F.
+oven.
+Cook very gently for up to 3 hours at 300F.
 Check occasionally.
-If the casserole seems to be
+If

-drying a little, you can add more stout.
-Remove from the oven and mix in the
+the casserole seems to be drying a little, you can add more stout.

-vinegar.
-Serve with lots of boiled potatoes to sop up the sauce.
+potatoes to sop up the sauce.

 Servings: 4